 “FSC“ stands for “Forest Stewardship Council“ and is an international certification system for forestry.
 Worldwide valid principles are guaranteeing that products of wood and paper with the FSC seal are steming from responsibly farmed forests.
 These principles are defined in an international standard.
 The FSC standard stipulates that ecological functions of a forest have to survive.
 In addition, it secures threatened animal- and plant forms from extinction and secures the rights of the inhabitants and employees.
 Our natural rubber plantations in Sri Lanka are moreover afforested every year from the beginning.

 What many people do not know is the fact that rubber tree plantations are contributing to the depletion of carbon dioxide off our environment.
 According to Indian researchers, one hectare of rubber tree plantations are absorbing seven times more carbon dioxide as a hectare of rainforest.
-Furthermore, natural rubber is bio-degradable.
-This contributs to the relief of environment and prevents the accumulation of “plastic carpets“ on our oceans.

 Who picks this succulent natural resource?